19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deities.md

 # Deities
 A PC can swear faith to a Deity at [New Player Character Creation](../../../Character%20Creation/New%20Player%20Character%20Creation.md), or over [Downtime](../../../Player%20Characters/Derived%20Statistics/Level.md#Downtime) by visiting a [Temple](../../../Economy/Detailed%20Prices/Relevant%20Prices/Temple%20Services.md) that worships that Deity.
 No temples in Imperial society worship the foul demons.

-Deities grant their followers an altered connection to the spiritual and magical, augmenting their [Spellcasting](../Spellcasting.md) abilities.
-When a PC starts following a Deity, they choose a mental ability ([Intelligence](../../../Player%20Characters/Chosen%20Statistics/Intelligence.md), [Wisdom](../../../Player%20Characters/Chosen%20Statistics/Wisdom.md), or [Charisma](../../../Player%20Characters/Chosen%20Statistics/Charisma.md)).
-This is known as their prime requisite and it governs their [Spellcasting](../Spellcasting.md).
+Deities grant their followers an altered connection to the spiritual and magical, granting a unique boon.
+But, leaving a deity's faith usually carries the price of heresy.

 A creature can only be bound to the faith of a single Deity at a time.
 ## Deity Index